tendermint/tendermint/UPGRADING.md

 * Deduplicated `ConsensusParams` and `BlockParams`.
   In the v0.34 branch they are defined both in `abci/types.proto` and `types/params.proto`.
   The definitions in `abci/types.proto` have been removed.
-  This in process applications should make sure they are not using the deleted version of those structures.
+  In-process applications should make sure they are not using the deleted version of those structures.
 * In v0.34, messages on the wire used to be length-delimited with `int64` varint values, which was inconsistent with the `uint64` varint length delimiters used in the P2P layer.
 Both now consistently use `uint64` varint length delimiters.
 * Added `AbciVersion` to `RequestInfo`.
-  Applications should check that Tendermint's ABCI version matces the one they expect in order to ensure compatibility.
+  Applications should check that Tendermint's ABCI version matches the one they expect in order to ensure compatibility.
-* The method `SetOption` has been removed from the ABCI.Client interface.
+* The `SetOption` method has been removed from the ABCI `Client` interface.
-  This feature was used in the early ABCI implementation's.
+  The corresponding Protobuf types have been deprecated.

 ## v0.34.20